forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 ## Tests

-The bot comes with extensive unit tests that can be run with `python -m pytest`.
+The bot comes with extensive unit tests that can be run with `python -m pytest` from the root directory of this bot.

 ### Data

+The test data is made of serialized live transaction events, using `pickle`.
+It is location in `tests/.data/` and classified by transaction type.

-The agent behaviour can be verified on the following transactions:
+Otherwise, the agent behaviour can be verified on the following transactions:

 - ETH transactions:
   - Disperse: [0xa7f0f0470e9be92b10c57273087cef31774c1284acf3d3b56e3e92c504437fb4][etherscan-tx-disperse-eth]